A health care worker creating awareness about TB at the Clinic-in a -Box provided by IHVN in UATH, Gwagwalada

 Public Private Mix (PPM) :

-In 20 Nigerian States namely, Edo, Delta, Cross River, Akwa Ibom, Benue, Oyo, Ondo, Osun, Ogun, Kogi, Niger, Sokoto, Plateau, Nasarawa, Kaduna, Anambra, Enugu, Rivers, Imo and Abia, we are scaling up tuberculosis prevention, diagnostic and treatment services through private sector engagement.
-The objective is to increase the involvement of the private sector contribution in finding tuberculosis cases from 11% in 2017 to 35% in 2020.
+In 21 Nigerian States namely, Edo, Delta, Cross River, Akwa Ibom, Benue, Oyo, Ondo, Osun, Ogun, Kogi, Niger, Sokoto, Plateau, Nasarawa, Kaduna, Anambra, Enugu, Rivers, Imo, Abia, and Ebonyi we are scaling up tuberculosis prevention, diagnostic and treatment services through private sector engagement.
+The objective is to engage private and public health care providers in the fight against tuberculosis using international health care standards.

 This involves collaboration with Private-for-Profit hospitals, faith-based hospitals, private laboratories, patent medicine vendors, community pharmacists and traditional birth attendants.
 Picture